mike-klopfer/Full-Stack/1-foundations/python-http/python-http.md

-# Introductino to the Web from Python
+# Introduction to the Web from Python

 In our last lesson we started using Python's http.server module to help us understand the basics of how a server works and what it does.
 In this lesson we'll take a deeper look at http.server to help us better understand HTTP.